Jessica is an avid music fan. She currently lives in Boulder, CO. where she frequents music festivals.

 Going to a music festival can be one of the most rewarding experiences you can give yourself.
 However, if you are not a seasoned attendee, the task of preparing and packing can be daunting!
 I have put together this article to ease your mind and make the preparation process easier on you.
 So sit back, enjoy, and take notes.
 Here we go!

-How to Prep for a Music Festival
+How to Prepare for a Music Festival

 - Step 1: Research your location.